Worried about rising supply costs in healthcare? Technology cuts are not a solution

 In other words, it's time for healthcare businesses to shift from volume to value.

-Here are some ways healthcare organizations can work toward greater efficiency in 2023 and beyond:
+Here are some ways healthcare organizations can work toward greater efficiency:

 Improve Telehealth Services